-During the shredding process, paper is cut and cross cut, a process which releases fine dusts, also known as particulate matter (PM).
+During the shredding process, the paper is cut and cross-cut, a process that releases fine dust, also known as particulate matter (PM).
 (2) These airborne particles, if inhaled, have the potential to cause serious health complications.
 Long interested in the effects of particulate matter, the EPA defined it as, “a mixture of solid particles and liquid droplets that are found in the air.”
-PM exists both indoors and out, but the type that the EPA deems the biggest threat is fine particulate matter as it can be inhaled deep into the lungs.
-(3) Underscoring the EPAs position, the Department of Health and Human Services noted that studies have proven that exposure to fine dust particles can cause, or worsen, respiratory disease such as asthma, bronchitis, lung function, and some forms of cancer.
+PM exists both indoors and out, but the type that the EPA deems the biggest threat is a fine particulate matter as it can be inhaled deep into the lungs.
+(3) Underscoring the EPAs position, the Department of Health and Human Services noted that studies have proven that exposure to fine dust particles can cause, or worsen, respiratory diseases such as asthma, bronchitis, lung function, and some forms of cancer.
 Of these illnesses, asthma has become the most prevalent, with over 5,000 asthma-related deaths reported each year.
 (4)

 To improve indoor air quality, the EPA recommends three basic strategies: controlling dust at the source, improving ventilation, and using air cleaning equipment to keep business owners and workers safe.
 (6)

 At AIR SYSTEMS Inc, we serve our customers by identifying areas of potential risk.
 We supply stellar products that will eliminate workplace dust in addition to other air impurities.
 Call us today to schedule a free estimate with one of our skilled and experienced clean air specialists.